 The fact that schizophrenics live in a world of their own was, of course, known to BLEULER, and was described by him as autism.
 He also was aware that this influenced their thinking rendering it autistic or dereistic.
 However, this general knowledge did not enter into his chapters on the formal disturbance of thinking in any concrete manner.
-Here he proceded piece-meal, treating thinking as an isolated faculty.
+Here he proceeded piece-meal, treating thinking as an isolated faculty.

-With regard to the example BLEULER says: [Reference footnote 11; p.
-11. My translation.]
-"The thoughts are kept together by a sort of governing concept, but not by any idea of direction or goal.
-Thus it looks as if concepts of a certain category . . . . facts from ancient history - had been thrown into a pot and thoroughly mixed by shaking; and as if they had then been picked out one by one, just as chance would have it, and had been connected with each other by grammatical forms and some ideas."
+With regard to the example BLEULER says: [17] "The thoughts are kept together by a sort of governing concept, but not by any idea of direction or goal.
+Thus it looks as if concepts of a certain category facts from ancient history - had been thrown into a pot and thoroughly mixed by shaking; and as if they had then been picked out one by one, just as chance would have it, and had been connected with each other by grammatical forms and some ideas."